 Each virtual generator unit may be scheduled by a different QSE.
 A QSE may only schedule up to the fixed ownership percentage of the actual generator’s maximum output.

-Each QSE will be responsible for including the virtual generator portion in its Resource Plan.
-If ERCOT discovers that the total planned generation in the combined Resource Plan of the joint Resource representative QSE is greater than the actual generator’s capacity, ERCOT will notify the QSE of the errors.

-A QSE’s Ancillary Services capacity will be bid for the jointly-owned unit on the basis of a fixed ownership percentage that is shown in the registration database.
+Each QSE will be responsible for including the virtual generator portion in its Resource PlanA QSE’s Ancillary Services capacity will be bid for the jointly-owned unit on the basis of a fixed ownership percentage that is shown in the registration database.

 ERCOT will handle scheduling discrepancies in the same manner as other units.